kevinfaveri/kevinfaveri/README.md

 Just kidding.

-I'm a fullcycle software engineer with 5+ years of experience.
+I'm a full-cycle software engineer with 5+ years of experience.
 I've work experience in financial institutions and learning management ones.
-Currently I'm proud lending my skills to transform financial education in Brazil and help investors to be independent at [@tradersclub](https://github.com/tradersclub).
-Currently available to freelance jobs.
+Currently, I'm proudly lending my skills to help the [future of education in the USA](https://soraschools.com/).
+Currently available for freelance jobs.

-I'm also a proud open-sourceror, always publishing a new idea here at Github (the most successfull ones are pinned below).
+I'm also a proud open-sourceror, always publishing a new idea here at Github (the most successful ones are pinned below).

-I like to think of me as being a fulltime scientist, because I'm always learning, trying and eventually, applying, new techs.
+I like to think of myself as being a full-time scientist because I'm always learning, trying, and eventually, applying, new techs.

 ---